Intel-bigdata/OAP/oap-shuffle/remote-shuffle/README.md

 ## Build and Deploy

-Build this module using the following command in oap-shuffle/remote-shuffle folder or download the pre-built jar: oap-remote-shuffle-\<version\>-with-spark-2.4.4.jar in [OAP-0.8.0 for Spark 2.4.4.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.0-spark-2.4.4/oap-cache-0.8.0-with-spark-2.4.4.tar.gz).
+Build this module using the following command in oap-shuffle/remote-shuffle folder or download the pre-built ` oap-remote-shuffle-<version>-with-spark-2.4.4.jar ` from [OAP-0.8.0 for Spark 2.4.4.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.0-spark-2.4.4/oap-cache-0.8.0-with-spark-2.4.4.tar.gz).
 This file needs to be deployed on every compute node that runs Spark.
 Manually place it on all nodes or let resource manager do the work.

 ```